 All gas condensing boilers function at over 90% efficiency, This is also the mandatory level for any new boiler installed in the UK.

-Boiler performance is measured as a percentage although the European Grading method (A-G according to energy usage performance) is also often included for consistency.
+Efficiency is measured as a percentage although the European Grading method (A-G according to energy usage performance) is also often included for consistency.

 - Seasonal conditions

-- Boiler / heating usage patterns
+- Heating usage patterns

 - Boiler storage conditions